lemieuxl/pybgen/docs/pybgen.rst

 ----------------------

 We provide a wrapper class called :py:class:`ParallelPyBGEN` which implements two functions to iterate over variants in parallel.
+This is useful for huge datasets such as the UK Biobank imputation files.

 .. autoclass:: pybgen.ParallelPyBGEN
    :members: